 The originally ecclesiastical festival has now turned into a colorful folk festival, also celebrated by non-Irish people worldwide.
 In Prague, St. Patrick’s Day is also marked extensively by numerous expats and locals alike.

-The St. Patrick’s Festival Prague started yesterday, Monday the 13th, and runs until Sunday the 19th of March at Rocky O’Reilly’s, Durty Nelly’s, McCarthy’s, and Caffrey’s.
+The St. Patrick’s Festival Prague runs until Sunday the 17th of March at Rocky O’Reilly’s, Durty Nelly’s, McCarthy’s, and Caffrey’s.

 The James Joyce Irish Pub, a popular Irish pub with locals and expats alike in Prague’s Old Town, hosts the festivities starting on Friday from 11:00 am.
 Throughout the day, guests can enjoy delicious Guinness, lots of fun and entertainment, and live music later in the day.